Steel2Chemicals: a circular carbon chain

 The challenges of converting steel gases into synthetic naphtha

-In realizing this new technology to close the carbon circle, the partners in the Steel2Chemicals project are dealing with challenging issues:
+In realizing this new technology to close the carbon circle, the partners in the Steel2Chemicals project dealt with challenging issues:

 • How to separate CO from CO2, N2 and other impurities?